 - 50% said the rent is too high

 - 49% said they lack private outdoor space

 - 40% said the size of their housing unit is too small

 - 34% said there’s not enough parking

 - 31% said pet ownership is too limited

 These results also varied by age, with renters regretting less the older they are.
 Of renters that are 55 or older, 82% said they have at least one regret, compared to 90% of renters aged 18 to 34 who had at least one regret.

 That may explain why millennials have grabbed a substantial share of the housing market in recent years.
 According to Realtor.com, by the end of 2018, millennials represented 45% of all new mortgages, compared to 36% for Generation X, and 17% for baby boomers.

+Here's a calculator to help you determine whether buying a home is a better deal than renting.
 If you have your own regrets for renting and want to enjoy the benefits of home ownership, talk to a NASB mortgage professional today at 855-465-0753 or click here.